rh45-one/3DPrintCostCalc/README.md

 ## Overview
 This Java CLI-based application helps estimate 3D printing costs by considering material usage, energy consumption, and optional commission.
 It allows users to set printing parameters, manage printers, calculate total costs, and export/import settings.

+The web-based GUI of the project is available at [https://rh45-one.github.io/3DPrintCostCalc/](https://rh45-one.github.io/3DPrintCostCalc/).

 ## Objectives & Purpose
 * Simplify cost estimation for 3D printing tasks.
 * Provide a quick, interactive console interface to manage printers and printing parameters.